 - It fights Helicobacter Pylori according to recent studies carried out by Nottingham university and published in the reliable medical journal The New England Journal of Medicine.

 - Furthermore, universities in Greece and abroad currently study mastic's action in relation to diabetes mellitus, cholesterol and triglycerides.

 - It is also worth mentioning mastic's effect on liver function by stimulating its detoxifying activity.

-- It is also used in ointments against burns, frostbites, skin troubles as well as in adhesive plasters.
+- It is also used against burns, frostbites, skin troubles as well as in adhesive plasters.